 To know more about this asana, click here: Pawanmuktasana

 Also, Known As – Fish Pose

-Benefits – The Matsyasana is a highly beneficial pose.
+Benefits – The Matsyasana is a highly beneficial pose in yoga to gain weight.
 It works on many systems collectively, including the thyroid gland.
 It regulates an overactive thyroid gland that can also cause weight reduction.
 It strengthens the digestive, circulatory, reproductive, and cardiovascular systems.
-The metabolism and nutrient absorption improve, and all the weight loss issues are addressed and cured over time.
+The metabolism and nutrient absorption improve, and all the weight loss issues (due to thyroid issues) are addressed and cured over time.